shawngraham/cdh2020/content/en/week/instructions-part1.md

 <div align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/QMnUxUNDaWM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

+_Sometimes the embed seems to not load, at least for me.
+If that happens to you, just watch it on youtube_.

 (My [speaking notes for the video](/data/part-one-text.md))

 ### Read